nostrumbiodiscovery/pele_platform/docs/build_docs/source/tutorials/plotter.rst

 Once you get the basics done, you can customize the colour scheme of your plot using the following arguments:

-    - ``--color`` to change the colour of the data points, you can select on of the built-in options:
+    - ``--color`` to change the colour of the data points, you can select one of the built-in options:

         .. hlist::
             :columns: 3